docker/docs/datacenter/dtr/2.1/guides/install/system-requirements.md

 ---
+description: Learn about the system requirements for installing Docker Trusted Registry.
+keywords: docker, DTR, architecture, requirements
 title: Docker Trusted Registry system requirements
-description: Learn about the system requirements for installing Docker Trusted Registry.
-keywords:
-- docker, DTR, architecture, requirements
 ---

 Docker Trusted Registry can be installed on-premises or on the cloud.